 We have various Sunday School classes that tackle issues of faith in the contemporary world, engage Sunday’s sermon to unearth real-world application, and consider biblically and doctrinally based answers to deep questions of faith.
 Some studies are lecture-based while others are lay-led and more informal.
 All of our classes promote open discussion, friendship, and growth.
 There’s something for adults of every age!

 The Adult Discipleship ministry offers weekday Bible and discipleship classes, a reoccurring faith and film series, and various book studies designed to provide a fresh injection of God’s Word throughout the week.
 Led by Northside’s Director of Adult Discipleship, James Johnson, classes marry a wealth of knowledge with laid-back discussions on faith, theology, and biblical truths.

 Children’s Choir is a community where Northside’s youngest members come together in fellowship to worship in song and learn about Christ’s love.
 We offer a blend of worship education and musical training in an environment that encourages spiritual growth.

 The Children’s Handbell choir teaches basic music reading, performance, and teamwork skills through fun activities.
 Participants ring in Traditional worship approximately four times a year, including the Hanging of the Greens service in December and the Children’s Musical in the Spring.
 Our class size is small to allow for the best learning environment, so space is limited.
 This program is for Grades 3-5.

 At Northside, we believe fellowship is not only important, but necessary.
-We have a number of events throughout the year that are open to the whole family—most importantly, Wednesday Night Dinner.
-We also have an annual family mission project in the spring and our signature community event, the Picnic, in August.
+We have a number of events throughout the year that are meant for the whole family—most importantly, Wednesday Night Dinner.
+We also have an annual family mission project in the spring (Spring MAP) and our signature community event, the Picnic, in August.

 Confirmation is a yearlong commitment, which includes a spring retreat, for 7th grade students seeking to confirm their baptism and join the United Methodist Church.
 In this Sunday morning class, students